DASPRiD/vrc-osc-manager/README.md

 Via the tray icon menu you also have two options available:

 - Exit the application
 - Reload plugins: This will reload the entire plugin config in case you changed it on disk.

+## Dark mode

+Depending on your operating system theme, the default light icons might not be visible in your tray bar.
+You can switch to icons for dark mode by passing `--dark-mode-icons` as command line argument.

 ## OS support